 - when confidence in the stock market is low

 - banks are unstable

-- the political situation is uncertain
+- the political or economic situation is uncertain

 - there’s the potential for other forms of investment to lose their value.